11 Best Feedback Buttons in 2026: Guide and Comparison

 • Customer feedback surveys and website feedback buttons with templates

-• Workflow integrations so dev, QA, and marketing teams can act on customer feedback
+• Workflow integrations so dev, QA, and marketing teams can act on real-time customer feedback

 • A platform built for service businesses, so it’s geared toward the customer experience.